FrancescoValentini/FProt/README.md

 ## 📜 Encrypted File Structure
 The Argon2id salt is inserted only at the beginning of the file.
 Each chunk consists of a nonce, a 32-bit counter, the ciphertext, and an authentication tag.

-The counter is authenticated using Additional Authenticated Data (AAD) in AES-GCM and is used to prevent reorder attacks.
-During decryption, the software verifies that the expected counter matches the one read from the chunk.
-If this check fails, decryption of subsequent chunks is halted.
 ```text
 |--------------------------------|
 |    ARGON2id SALT (16 Bytes)    |